 Jose Chameleone is one of the most successful musicians in Uganda.
 He tours throughout Africa and has fans worldwide.
 I meet him, his wife and children in a studio in Kampala.
-He talks about bad media coverage (he often is confronted with), the two most magic moments in his career, his brand endorsement with Pepsi, music as a form of therapy, and about how African music markets are growing stronger than ever before. // This is the second post of an upcoming series on music in Uganda.
-See the first overview post here.
+He talks about bad media coverage (he often is confronted with), the two most magic moments in his career, his brand endorsement with Pepsi, music as a form of therapy, and about how African music markets are growing stronger than ever before.

 [Thomas Burkhalter]: How would you introduce yourself?

 [Joseph Chameleone]: My name is Joseph Chameleone Mayanja, aka Jose Chameleone, the doctor.
 I am a musician all the way, from East Africa, representing Uganda and Africa worldwide.
 Yeah, I’ve been doing music for like 14 years now.
 If you ask anybody around the world that is interested in urban African music, they’ll definitely know who I am.

 [TB]: When you wake up in Kampala, what do you hear?